maffi44/slice-4d-shooter/README.md

 Matchmaking server and game server **must** be located in the same directory.

-#### 5) Create the matchmaking-server-config configuration file.json for the matchmaking server
+#### 5) Create the matchmaking-server-config.json configuration file for the matchmaking server

 Go to the directory where matchmaking_server is located.